ahansen03/tennis_seed_performance/README.md

 | Best of 3  | 12068  | 0.3501 | 0.2275 |
 | Best of 5  | 1584  | 0.2235 | 0.1736 |

-At a statistically significant level, the average upset frequencies between matches that are a best of 3 vs best of 5 set formats are different, with best of 3 set matches having a 35% upset rate, about 13% higher than the best of 5 set matches.
+At a statistically significant level (p ≈ 3.3 × 10<sup>-28</sup>), the average upset frequencies between matches that are a best of 3 vs best of 5 set formats are different, with best of 3 set matches having approximately a 35% upset rate, almost 13% higher than the best of 5 set matches, which is at approximately 22%.
+To compare how the tours do in best of three set matches, we will look at the difference in upset frequency outside of the Grand Slams, which is where the only best of five set matches are played.

 #### Tournament Value